heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 (C)
 (3, 3)
 ```
 Then, depending on the space requirements of the offset and length, we can decide if it is worth it to store short matches.
-It can take more space to store (1, 1) that it would take to store the character 'A.'
+It can take more space to store (1, 1) that it would take to store the character 'A.' In this application the minimum length for a match must be 3 characters.

 One detail worth mentioning is that in many applications of the Lempel-Ziv 77 a **sliding window** is used.
 This means that the match can continue into the lookahead buffer.
 For instance in the following case